Sae Won Chung

-As a result of his research in European Studies at UC, Sae Won is a Research Professor and general manager at Korea University’s EU Centre, managing events and research projects.
+As a result of his research in European Studies at UC, Sae Won launched his career in academia, and is currently an Assistant Professor with Pukyong National University in Korea.

-‘Foundation Studies was my first encounter at UC,’ he says.
+‘Foundation Studies gave me a good first impression of UC,’ he says.
 ‘Teachers from this programme helped me a lot and taught me how to adjust my studies at the University.
-I also enjoyed significantly the clean and green campus environment and research-oriented atmosphere.’
+I also thoroughly enjoyed the clean and green campus environment and research-oriented atmosphere.’

 His Arts degree had a language focus, with Sae Won completing courses in French, German and his major Russian, along with Linguistics.

-‘During my bachelor years, I had a passion towards learning European languages and cultures,’ he says.
+‘During my bachelor years, I had a passion for learning European languages and cultures,’ he says.
 ‘I enjoyed everything – every course I studied, each lecture, was stimulating and exciting.
-I enjoyed diverse lectures about the different areas of Linguistics—sociolinguistics, historical linguistics and theoretical linguistics (syntax, phonology and lexical theory).
-For modern languages, the lecturers and tutors led me to learn and improve my language knowledge.’
+I enjoyed diverse lectures about the different areas of Linguistics—sociolinguistics, historical linguistics and theoretical linguistics (syntax, phonology, and lexical theory).
+For modern languages, lecturers and tutors led me to learn and improve my language knowledge.’

-With Russian being his particular interest, Sae Won went onto Honours study learning advanced Russian language, semiotic studies and lexical theory, with his research comparing the novel and film versions of Oblomov.
+With Russian being his particular interest, Sae Won went onto Honours study learning advanced Russian language and semiotic and lexical studies, with his research comparing the novel and film versions of Oblomov.

 Sae Won was able to study his PhD with UC’s National Centre for Research on Europe (NCRE), with the help of an EUCN Course Fee Scholarship.

 ‘I wanted to learn more about Europe as a region and NCRE fosters students with lots of opportunities (internships, course fee scholarships and travel grants).
-Also, as an international student, the NZ government allowed me to study with a domestic rate, so I believed this was a great chance for me.
+Also, as an international student, the New Zealand government allowed me to study with a domestic rate, so I believed this was an excellent chance for me.

 ‘The most valuable part of my time at NCRE was networking and seminars conducted by EU experts and elites.
-I really enjoyed the world-class experience with lots of different international key figures related with the European Union (EU and its Member States diplomats to NZ, renowned scholars in that field) and students from many other countries (from China, Russia, Latin America and Europe).
-Your classmates will become one of the valuable connections worldwide.’
+I truly enjoyed the world-class experience with lots of different international key players in European and European Union Studies (EU and its Member States diplomats to New Zealand, renowned scholars in that field) and students from all over the world (from China, Russia, Latin America and Europe).
+Your classmates will become a valuable global professional network in the future.’

 Throughout his studies, Sae Won was a student mentor to help international students settle at UC, and also tutored a Korean language summer course.